magento/devdocs/src/cloud/integrations/health-notifications.md

 -  **All-clear**—available disk space returns above 20%, after a low-disk event

 {:.bs-callout-info}
 On Pro Production environments, you can use the Managed alerts for {{ site.data.var.ee }} alert policy for New Relic to monitor disk space.
-See [Monitor performance with alert policies]({{ site.baseurl }}/cloud/project/new-relic.html#monitor-performance-with-managed-alerts).
+See [Monitor performance with Managed Alerts]({{ site.baseurl }}/cloud/project/new-relic.html#monitor-performance-with-managed-alerts).

 ## Email notifications